Congratulations on starting your yoga practice! We are so pleased you will be joining us for classes.

 - Stroller Parking: Most of our venues have limited indoor space.
 We have a cable lock for securing strollers to the fence or bicycle rack poll out front.
 Contact us for the lock code.
 Please do not leave strollers in entryways or stairwells.

-- Eating/Drinking: Please bring only water or milk/formula in closed top containers into the yoga classroom.
-Breastfeeding is always welcome.
+- Eating/Drinking: Please bring only water or milk/formula for babies in closed-top containers into the yoga classroom.
+Breast or bottlefeeding is always welcome.

-- Please no photos during class.
+- Please, no photos during class.
 Not all parents are equally comfortable with having their children photographed and phones are potentially distracting, even to toddlers who are pretty savvy about what they do.
 If you would like photos of your little one doing yoga, please take them before or after class or during the last two weeks of the class when the instructor suggests group photos.
 If one of our instructors takes photos at any time, feel free to request a copy of your child or watch for logo-ed version to turn up on our social media sites so you can re-share.
+You can also feel free to ask that you or your child not be photographed.

 - Things to leave at home: Toys, stuffed friends, and even lovies (if at all possible).
 Very special friends can watch class from the windowsill if necessary, but toys of any kind just cause conflict in class.